Tommy Lasorda: Public persona

 Lasorda was famous for his colorful personality and outspoken opinions regarding players and other personnel associated with baseball.
 He had a number of obscenity-filled tirades, some of which were taped and became underground classics, like his explosion over Kurt Bevacqua in 1982.
 The most famous of these is his "Dave Kingman tirade" in 1978, in which Lasorda ranted at reporter Paul Olden, who asked him about Kingman hitting three home runs against the Dodgers that day.

 He was also known for being fiercely loyal to his players.
 He explained in an essay he wrote for Tim McCarver’s compilation volume Diamond Gems that he wanted to break a mold by ending a longstanding unspoken taboo against managers socializing with their players off the field.
 He felt it made players even more loyal to him if they saw him as a friend as well.
 He also said that he made it his business to know the names of all of his players’ wives and children and to ask about them regularly, another characteristic that endeared him to his players for many years.

-In 1996, Lasorda voiced the role of Lucky Lasorta, a Rough Collie commentating the baseball game in the film Homeward Bound II: Lost in San Francisco.
+In 1996, Lasorda voiced the role of Lucky Lasorta, a Black and White Havanese commentating the baseball game in the film Homeward Bound II: Lost in San Francisco.
 He made a cameo appearance in the movie Ladybugs (1992) alongside comedian Rodney Dangerfield.
 Lasorda portrayed the Dugout Wizard in the syndicated children's television show The Baseball Bunch.
 His other television credits playing himself include Silver Spoons, Who's the Boss?, CHiPs, Hart to Hart, Fantasy Island, Police Squad!, Hee Haw, Simon & Simon, Everybody Loves Raymond, and American Restoration.